 In addition, insurance companies routinely deny and delay benefits, even if you have a valid claim.
 They will not volunteer to provide you with your entitled benefits such as permanent partial disability benefits.
 You need to have a working knowledge and understanding of the workers’ compensation laws to obtain your rightful compensation.
-At the Law Offices of Wesley M. Malowitz, I have this knowledge and understanding, and I will work to maximize the benefits you receive from the insurance company in your workers’ compensation claim.
+At the The Malowitz Law Firm, LLC, I have this knowledge and understanding, and I will work to maximize the benefits you receive from the insurance company in your workers’ compensation claim.
 Contact me to discuss your claim in a free case evaluation by calling 866-539-5781 or 203-517-0110.

 My Workers’ Comp Services

 I have over 20 years of experience helping victims of accidents at work.
 I will work hard to ensure that you receive the full benefits you deserve, including benefits you may not realize you are entitled to.

 I assist clients in filing initial claims.
 I work to secure authorization for you to obtain the medical treatment you need and receive prompt and full reimbursement of your lost wages under the law.
 If necessary, I will appear before the Workers’ Compensation Commission at both informal and formal (trial-type) hearings to argue your case and protect your rights.

 What Injuries Are Covered Under Workers’ Compensation Laws?